Landing venture funding with LVP's David Gardner - GDC Podcast ep. 11

 David on the basics of a good VC pitch

 "...Definitely be honest and try to project who you are as a leadership team and what you want to build.
-Try to get to know that character of the investor to make sure it's a good match...the plan you present [should] have some thoughtfulness to it and not just, 'Hey, I need $80 million to build the next most amazing thing you've every seen.'
+Try to get to know that character of the investor to make sure it's a good match...the plan you present [should] have some thoughtfulness to it and not just, 'Hey, I need $80 million to build the next most amazing thing you've ever seen.'

 "...Sadly, statistically, it's not likely to even work.
 And I always ask people, 'When this doesn't work, because by the way, statistically-speaking, it's not going to, what are you going to do next?'
 And that helps me discover their longer-term thinking, what they're really made of, and can they suffer through the unfortunate stress and pain of creating a startup."